Currently active characters and their codenames are in bold.

 - Tuckerization: He's named after John Broome, who co-created Barry Allen and Wally West, and Gardner Fox, who co-created Jay Garrick.

 - You Gotta Have Blue Hair: Dyed to protect his identity.

-Blaine Allen is the Flash of the colony world Petrus, a micro-planet in the Massara System.
+The Flash of the colony world Petrus, a micro-planet in the Massara System.

-- Ascend to a Higher Plane of Existence: is taken by the Speed Force
+- Ascend to a Higher Plane of Existence: is taken by the Speed Force.

 - Papa Wolf: When Cobalt Blue of the 28th Century injects Jace with a deadly virus, Blaine freezes all of Petrus to prevent Jace's death.
 Then he takes Jace to the Speed Force so he may live forever without sacrificing the lives of all the colonists.
 Instead it took Blaine and gifted Jace with super speed, curing him.